American Made Christmas Lights?

 Why Aren't Christmas Lights Made in America?

 There are a number of reasons that Christmas lights are not currently manufactured in the United States but before we examine the current manufacturing environment for holiday lighting it is important to have some historical prospective.

 Christmas lights were invented in the United States in the 1920's and were manufactured here by several companies including General Electric.
 In fact, until the early 1960's an American company was the largest manufacturer of Christmas lights in the world.
-The NOMA company prospered making Christmas lights in the U.S. until it lost most of its business to foreign competitors who were able to manufacture the light sets for less money.
-Because the manufacture of Christmas lights involves many process that cannot be automated, companies located in countries where manual labor was cheap began to dominate the market.
+The NOMA Company prospered making Christmas lights in the U.S. until it lost most of its business to foreign competitors who were able to manufacture the light sets for less money.
+Because the manufacturing of Christmas lights involves many processes that cannot be automated, companies located in countries where manual labor was cheap began to dominate the market.
 The American consumer wants more for less--it's really that simple.
 In order to give the American consumer the value they have come to demand, manufacturer's of Christmas lights and other products were forced to look abroad for cheaper sources of labor.

 Currently, the majority of Christmas lights are made in China because that country has a large pool of relatively cheap labor and large supplies of the raw materials needed to manufacture Christmas lights such as copper.
 However, this will likely change in the next decade or so as China's economic success has pushed wages up and there is no longer such a large excess supply of labor.

 My industry experts estimated that the cost to manufacture the light sets sold by HolidayLEDs.com would more than triple if it were made in the United States.
 This would likely price any American made LED Christmas lights out of the market.